enso-org/enso/docs/runtime/ir-caching.md

 At no point should this mechanism be exposed to the user in any visible way, other than the fact that they may be seeing the actual files on disk.

+### Imports

+Integrity Checking does not check the situation when the cached module imports a module which cache has been invalidated.
+For example, module `A` uses a method `foo` from module `B` and a successful compilation resulted in IR cache for both `A` and `B`.
+Later, someone modifed module `B` by renaming method `foo` to `bar`.
+If we only compared source hashes, `B`'s IR would be re-generated while `A`'s would be loaded from cache, thus failing to notice method name change, until a complete cache invalidation was forced.

+Therefore, the compiler performs an additional check by invalidating module's cache if any of its imported modules have been invalidated.

 ## Testing the Serialisation